-Complete a Utility Preliminary Plan Review (UPPR) Request and submit your site plan, conceptual elevations, photographs, survey, and estimated electric and gas loads.
-The Utility Preliminary Plan Review provides you with the opportunity to meet with CPS Energy staff to discuss your project, similar to the preliminary development plan review meetings offered by the City of San Antonio, but focusing on the provision of electric and gas service.
-This meeting will assist the you by identifying items that need to be addressed or modified prior to submitting a complete work request application to CPS Energy.
+This OPTIONAL Utility Preliminary Plan Review provides you with the opportunity to meet with CPS Energy staff to discuss your project.
+This utility review is similar to the preliminary development plan review meetings offered by the City of San Antonio but focusing on the provision of electric and gas service.
+This optional meeting will assist you by identifying items that need to be addressed or modified prior to submitting a complete work request application to CPS Energy.

 CPS Energy will help you understand CPS Energy Service Standards, environmental requirements, and important permit and inspections information for your project.